Preparing for Your First Day with the Intensive Outpatient Program

-At the end of your intake appointment, we will provide your family with a Welcome Packet and a date that your child can expect to begin the program.
-Most IOP admissions are occur on Mondays and Tuesdays so that new patients can begin programming at the start of a treatment module.
+At the end of your intake appointment if deemed clinically fit, we will provide your family with a Welcome Packet and an anticipated start date.
+Most IOP admissions occur on Mondays so that new patients can begin programming at the start of a treatment module.

 Typical Day in the IOP

-Your child will attend IOP Monday through Thursday.
-Your child will participate in a variety of groups beginning with a community meeting to check in with staff and peers.
-Afterwards, your child will attend group therapy based on the United Protocol (UP) Treatment for Children and Adolescents.
-Finally, your child will engage in various games and activities in recreational therapy to support and practice their skill development.
+IOP Monday through Thursday 3:30pm-5:30pm.
+Your child will participate in a variety of groups beginning with a Community Meeting to check in with staff and peers.
+Afterwards, your child will attend Group Therapy based on the Unifed Protocol (UP) Treatment for Children and Adolescents.
+Finally, your child will engage in Recreational Therapy to support and practice their skill development.
 Throughout the week your child will meet individually with their primary therapist.